secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 **Note:** if you are creating a Business Plan for a Pubsec partner, please include “Pubsec” after partner name e.g. BoxBoat (Pubsec) FY23 Business Plan

-4. Please submit your contacts in the [Business Plan Sheet](https://docs.google.com/spreadsheets/d/1dL805MUQF8xJcbB7d_-wHyTM62euB9I6hVsAOW_CekE/edit#gid=1093608913)  for the Channel Operations team to grant them access.
+4. Please submit your contacts in the [Business Plan Sheet](https://docs.google.com/spreadsheets/d/1dL805MUQF8xJcbB7d_-wHyTM62euB9I6hVsAOW_CekE/edit#gid=1093608913)  for the Partner Operations team to grant them access.
 5. Review status with Select Partner during QBR’s

 **Feedback:** You can submit your feedback on the second tab of the [Business Plan Sheet](https://docs.google.com/spreadsheets/d/1dL805MUQF8xJcbB7d_-wHyTM62euB9I6hVsAOW_CekE/edit#gid=1093608913)